vllm-project/vllm/docs/source/models/adding_model.md

 ## 6. Out-of-Tree Model Integration

 You can integrate a model without modifying the vLLM codebase.
 Steps 2, 3, and 4 are still required, but you can skip steps 1 and 5.
 Instead, write a plugin to register your model.
-For general introduction of the plugin system, see {ref}`plugin_system`.
+For general introduction of the plugin system, see [plugin-system](#plugin-system).

 To register the model, use the following code: